Updated September 6, 2021 – Now showing results for 20 different sprays.

 But sometimes brushing a sealer onto the surface of the clay can disturb the surface treatments.
 Or perhaps the surface is so highly textured that brushing on a sealer becomes impractical.
 If you are troubled by too many brush strokes, it can be a compelling idea to use a spray to give a nice even finish.

 This article focuses on the basic chemical compatibility of various spray sealers with polymer clay.
 I picked cans of spray that were readily available in stores near me, plus a few others that I had heard about online.
 There are hundreds of sprays to choose from and buying them all would have been a cost prohibitive, so I had to trim it down and at least get started testing the most popular ones here in the US.
 Just because a spray isn’t listed doesn’t mean it doesn’t work.
-At $8-$22 per can, I had to limit the number tested lest I spend my entire grocery budget on cans of spray sealer!
+I would love to test even more, but at $8-$25 per can, I’ve already spent a small fortune on cans of spray sealer!

 - Most spray sealers don’t fully dry on polymer clay and stay sticky.

 - Results vary greatly depending on which polymer clay is used.

 - It’s not the propellants that degrade the clay, rather the sealer itself becomes tacky.

 - Spray Varathane and Minwax Fast-Drying Polyurethane will both dry nicely on polymer clay, but may scratch off some brands of clay.

 - Helmar Crystal Kote Matte is a good light-bodied invisible fixative.